Serving Salt Lake City, Wasatch Front, and Communities Across Utah

-When it comes to sex offenders, there are a lot of misconceptions about how long they have to register for their crimes.
-Some people believe that sex offenders are required to register for life, while others assume that the registration period is only a few years.
+When it comes to sex offense charges, there are a lot of misconceptions about who has to register and for how long.
+Some people believe that once the offense and sentence are resolved, they can move on.
+But in Utah, the registration period can last years — even a lifetime.

 If you are unsure of your rights, call Wasatch Defense Lawyers or use our online contact form request for help from a top sex crimes lawyer.